Written by Sebastian Pole

 3. Weak digestion: Weak hunger is a sign of low metabolism and sluggishness.
 These types of people also commonly have slow digestion, heaviness after eating a meal, sluggish bowels, bulky stool, feeling cold, sweet cravings and they crave stimulants.
 It is more common in kapha types of people in Ayurveda.

-4. Balanced digestion: Balanced hunger and digestion; food is digested within 4 hours with no excess craving or lack of interest.
+4. Balanced digestion: Balanced hunger and digestion; food is digested within 4 hours with no excess craving or lack of interest in food.
 These people can just use Ayurveda’s premium digestive regulator Triphala to help maintain a healthy digestive system.

 If you really know your digestive system and how it reacts to the different challenges of your diet and the day then you can understand how to live right for your own needs.
 It is the best way to perfect health.